Model

 The library torchTextClassifiers offers already a Lightning wrapper, that we convert into a MLFLow pyfunc wrapper for easy service.
 Include code.

-We implemented a single function that handles all pre- and post-processing steps required for the model.
-This function takes raw input data and transforms it into a format suitable for model inference.
-During pre-processing, text inputs are tokenized, and categorical variables—mostly in textual form—are translated into the integer values used internally by the model.
+During pre-processing, raw input data is transformed into a format suitable for the model.
+In particular, text inputs are tokenized, and categorical variables—often provided in textual form—are mapped to the corresponding integer encodings used internally by the model.

 Practical experience: model wrapping at Destatis